alozie/afndev/bin/readme.md

 # Binary Files

-This directory should contain only the scripts required for the build process.
+This directory should contain only the binaries and scripts required for the build process.